Design, Develop and Deliver Training

 General Guidance for Presenters

 XR meetings are run rather differently, due to our culture, and ideally all sessions ought to begin with Housekeeping - an explanation of meetings culture.
-If this is not possible, e.g. for reasons of timing, the points should be clearly displayed on a slide, or posted in chat, for everyone to read.
+If this is not possible, e.g. for reasons of timing, the points should be clearly displayed on a slide, or posted in the chat, for everyone to read.
 Having said that, the key access/inclusivity points ought to be dealt with by the presenter.

 Renaming